canonical/temporal-lib-py/README.md

-This library provides a partial wrapper for the _Client.connect_ method from [temporalio/sdk-python](https://github.com/temporalio/sdk-python/tree/main/temporalio) by adding candid-based authentication and encryption.
+This library provides a partial wrapper for the _Client.connect_ method from [temporalio/sdk-python](https://github.com/temporalio/sdk-python/tree/main/temporalio) by adding candid-based authentication, Google IAM-based authentication and encryption.

 ## Building